hftf/roirpt/jeff-phrasing/README2.md

 Negation is only implemented for the matrix (main) clause, and so it is governed by (attaches after) the first verb.
-This means that <samp>he could not have gone</samp> is possible in the phrasing system, while <samp>\*he could have not gone</samp> is not.
+This means that e.g. <samp>he could not have gone</samp> is possible in the phrasing system, while <samp>\*he could have not gone</samp> is not.

 ### Contraction